 Baking/Pastry Technical Certificate

 This 11-credit program can be completed in two semesters.
 Students learn about basic baking principles, cake production and decorating, sanitation and nutrition.
 They also become familiar with rolled fondant, layered and molded cakes, bread and roll production, chocolate and confection techniques and working with various types of dough.

 Associate of Applied Science in Culinary Management

-This 69-credit degree program covers general business topics and highly specialized culinary arts concepts, combining the two areas to give students a maximized chance of immediate employment following graduation.
+This 66-credit degree program covers general business topics and highly specialized culinary arts concepts, combining the two areas to give students a maximized chance of immediate employment following graduation.
 Students take traditional courses and complete internships to obtain experience and develop the skills needed to succeed in this career; international study is also an option.
-Courses include principles of food service, cost and control within hospitality, applied food service and sanitation, restaurant operations and ethnic diversity electives.
+Courses include principles of food prep, cost and control within hospitality, applied food service and sanitation, restaurant operations and hospitality law.
 Upon completion of this four-semester program, students can become catering associates, kitchen managers, restaurant managers, hotel and resort hospitality representatives, chefs, and cooks.
 Students who become ACF members can obtain culinary certifications.